Bounded maximum degree conjecture holds precisely for $c$-crossing-critical graphs with $c \leq 12$: Introduction

 Let $c$ be a positive integer.
 A graph $G$ is called \DEFI{$c$-crossing-critical} if the crossing number of $G$ is at least $c$, but every proper subgraph has crossing number smaller than $c$.
 We say that $G$ is \DEFI{crossing-critical} if it is $c$-crossing-critical for some positive integer $c$.

 Since any non-planar graph contains at least one crossing-critical subgraph, the understanding of the properties of the crossing-critical graphs is a central part of the theory of crossing numbers.

 In 1984, \v{S}ir\'a\v{n} gave the earliest construction of nonsimple $c$-critical-graphs for every fixed value of $c\ge 2$ \cite{siran84}.
 Three years later, Kochol \cite{kochol87} gave an infinite family of c-crossing-critical, simple, 3-connected graphs, for every $c\ge 2$.
-Another early result on $c$-crossing-critical graphs was reported in the influential paper of Richter and Thomassen \cite{richterThomassen93}, who proved that $c$-crossing-critical graphs have bounded crossing number in terms of $c$.
-They also initiated research on degrees in $c$-crossing-critical graphs by showing that, if there exists an infinite family of $r$-regular, $c$-crossing-critical graphs for fixed $c$, then $r\in\{4,5\}$.
+Another early result on $c$-crossing-critical graphs was reported in the influential paper of Richter and Thomassen \cite{richterThomassen93}, who proved that $c$-crossing-critical graphs have bounded crossing number in terms of $c$. \doneTodo{Referee 4: line 28: ... have bounded crossing number.
+In terms of what? \\ Response: in terms of $c$.
+Done.
+(Drago)} They also initiated research on degrees in $c$-crossing-critical graphs by showing that, if there exists an infinite family of $r$-regular, $c$-crossing-critical graphs for fixed $c$, then $r\in\{4,5\}$.
 Of these, $4$-regular $3$-critical graphs were constructed by Pinontoan and Richter \cite{pinontoanRichter03}, and $4$-regular $c$-critical graphs are known for every $c\ge 3$, $c\ne 4$ \cite{bokalBracicDernarHlineny19}.
 Salazar observed that the arguments of Richter and Thomassen could be applied to average degree as well, showing that an infinite family of $c$-crossing-critical graphs of average degree $d$ can exist only for $d\in (3,6]$, and established their existence for $d\in [4,6)$.
 Nonexistence of such families with $d=6$ was established much later by Hern\'andez, Salazar, and Thomas \cite{velezSalazarThomas12}, who proved that, for each fixed $c$, there are only finitely many $c$-crossing-critical simple graphs of average degree at least six.
 The existence of such families with $d\in [\tfrac{7}{2},4]$ was established by Pinontoan and Richter \cite{pinontoanRichter03}, whereas the whole possible interval was covered by Bokal \cite{bokal10}, who showed that, for sufficiently large crossing number, both the crossing number $c$ and the average degree $d\in (3,6)$ could be prescribed for an infinite family of $c$-crossing critical graphs of average degree $d$.